 It’s an innocuous scene, is it not?
 Common perhaps as carts brimming with film-wrapped food, or televisions perched on living room stands; megacities beaming light to the darkness, or transport lines criss-crossing the globe in fragile lattice.
 But what if we acknowledge that all of this modernization, all of this development, all of this acceleration is not a simple, innate reality of the universe?
 That many among the past few generations of humanity have very knowingly willed along the rapidity of these planetary changes, like a foot pressing steadily on the gas?

 We hit the brakes on our story at a highly significant place—the late nineteenth century.
 The Industrial Revolution—for all its ills, developments, and unique characteristics—has run its initial course through human society.
-Unlike before, we now find ourselves in less of a specific time or location; changes have been wrought in just about every corner of the world by the growth of coal-driven industrialization and its subsequent social, economic, and environmental impacts.
+Unlike before, we now find ourselves in less of a ; changes have been wrought in just about every corner of the world by the growth of coal-driven industrialization and its subsequent social, economic, and environmental impacts.
 The stage has been set for a dangerous, generation-spanning drama playing out from the late 1800s to the late 1900s.
 This is what we’ll cover today.
 This is the “Great Acceleration.”

 The Post-War Revival

 Fortunately for industrialists’ sake, they had a new ace up their sleeves (or more accurately, in the ground): oil.
 Titusville, Pennsylvania saw what is believed to be the first-ever planned oil drilling operation in 1859, a single well-prick near a sleepy town that would soon gush open the floodgates to global, commercial oil extraction.
 And commercialize, they did: the world’s first truly ultra-rich industrialists nabbed their wealth either directly or indirectly through exploiting cheap energy and cheaper labor.
 Because lest we forget, the mechanization of work remained well underway, displacing real labor with mechanical labor, and the new double whammy of coal and oil only furthered the obsolescence of traditional workers.
 New inventions seemed to appear out of thin air: from steel to synthetic fertilizer, the steam turbine to mass-produced pharmaceuticals, the late-19th century restructuring of capitalist-industrial society allowed for unprecedented investment into such productive “development.”
-Pair this with the ever-increasing expansion of telegraph and rail networks, gas, water, and electric supply, as well as municipal services like sewage systems, and so-called modernization ran rampant.
+Pair this with the ever-increasing expansion of telegraph and , gas, water, and electric supply, as well as municipal services like sewage systems, and so-called modernization ran rampant.

 Towards the “New Imperialism”